 How to authenticate using JSON Web Tokens in wget

-Many API login and client-credential endpoints accept a JSON request body and return a JSON Web Token JWT for later requests.
-In wget, that keeps the token request and the protected API call in the same shell workflow.
+Many API login, service-account, and client-credential endpoints accept a JSON request body and return a JSON Web Token JWT for later requests.
+With wget, the same shell workflow can request the token, save the JSON response, extract the bearer value, and make the protected API call.

-GNU wget does not have a JWT-specific option.
-The normal pattern is to send the auth request with --post-file and a Content-Type: application/json header, save the JSON response, then reuse the returned token in Authorization: Bearer ... on the protected request.
-If the API expects another method, current GNU Wget also supports --method with --body-file.
+GNU wget does not have a JWT-specific login option.
+The normal pattern is to send the auth request with --post-file and a Content-Type: application/json header, save the JSON response, then reuse the returned token in an Authorization header on the protected request.
+If the token endpoint is not a standard POST endpoint, GNU Wget also supports --method with --body-file.

 JWTs are bearer credentials, so any copied token can usually be replayed until expiry or revocation.
-Keep auth-response files out of shared directories, avoid printing full tokens in terminals or logs, and confirm the provider's actual response field names before scripting around them.
+Keep auth-response files out of shared directories, avoid printing full tokens in terminals or logs, and confirm the provider's real token field name before scripting around it.

 Steps to authenticate using JSON Web Tokens in wget:

-1. Put the JSON auth payload in a file so the request body is easy to review and reuse.
+1. Put the JSON auth payload in a file so the request body is easy to review before it is sent.

 $ cat > login.json <<'JSON'